Undergraduate Research Assistant Program

 This program is intended to provide students with a substantive work experience; that is, student assistants should not be used as general clerical help.

 Full-time faculty are eligible to apply for an undergraduate assistant.
 Undergraduate assistants can be assigned to either individual faculty members, or two or more faculty who are collaborating on a project or activity.

 A faculty member may only apply for one undergraduate assistant per quarter.

 All full-time undergraduate students in the Jarvis College of Computing and Digital Media who have attained at least sophomore status (48 hours) are eligible to apply.
 Students must be in good standing and have a 3.5 GPA in major and a 3.0 GPA overall.

 Independent Study/Experiential Learning

 The assistant may be eligible for internship credit if the experience meets the Experiential Learning requirement.
 The Assistant position earns 4.0 credit hours per quarter.
 The faculty member will need to enroll the student in a course that has Experiential Learning credit (e.g. IT300) if the assistant wants to receive internship credit for the program.

 Student will be compensated for 75 hours of work per quarter.
 Students are eligible to work for two consecutive quarters, totaling 150 hours.
 The hourly rate amount is specified in the application instructions.

-There are two application cycles per year; one for student assistants who will work in Winter or Spring quarters and one for student assistants who will work in the Summer or Fall quarters.
-All applications for Winter/Spring funding must be received by October 15 of each calendar year; applications for Summer/Fall funding must be received by April 15 — extended deadline to April 22nd, 2019.
-All required documents, including student transcripts, should be emailed in PDF format to Adam Lubin.
+There will be two application cycles for the 2022/23 academic year; one for student assistants who will work in Winter or Spring quarters and one for student assistants who will work in Summer or Fall quarters.
+All applications for Winter/Spring funding must be received by

 To submit an application, please complete the following steps